 Price and availability

-However, we wouldn't recommend going with a 4K OLED display unless you're planning on using this laptop to do some serious photo or video work.
-The RTX 3080 here is strong, but it's still nowhere near as strong as the desktop version of the card.
+We wouldn't recommend going with a 4K OLED display anyway unless you're planning on using this laptop to do some serious photo or video work.
+And, while the RTX 3080 here is strong, but it's still nowhere near as strong as the desktop version of the card.
 You're going to have a much better gaming experience sticking with the 1080p display option – whether you go for the 144Hz panel or the 360Hz panel that the laptop we're reviewing comes with.

 Either way, this is a premium gaming laptop with a luxury price.
 You will likely be able to find the same components in a cheaper gaming laptop somewhere.
 But you won't be able to find one that combines performance and design in quite the same way.
 Whether that's worth the added expense is up to you, but we can see it going either way.